dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 - Secondly, the idea behind containers is that they are the smallest unit of real composition.
 That is, a container is the smallest thing you can produce in advance, not knowing what else it will be combined with, and have strong guarantees of how it will behave and interact with other components.

-This type of softwate disign yeilds a 'monolithic' application.
+This type of software design yields a 'monolithic' application.
 Think of the 'monolithic' pattern of architecture as the [monolith from that movie '2001: A Space Odyssey'](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/5/mono.jpg?raw=true).
 It's big, it's imposing, no one quite knows how it works, and the closest any developer can come to unlocking its mysteries is throwing rocks at it like a caveman.
 Not a great strategy for building software that needs to be quickly iterated.
 Monolithic applications can evolve into a [“big ball of mud”](https://en.wikipedia.org/wiki/Big_ball_of_mud); a situation where no single developer (or group of developers) understands the entirety of the application.
 Scaling monolithic applications can also be challenging.
 And perhaps the greatest sin - the ability to reuse components is very limited in a monolith.

 **Adopting a microservices architecture rather than a monolithic one offers several advantages:**